• Recipes

 Ingredients

-a white plate with dried quinoa, dried basil, feta cheese, cut green onions, cherry tomatoes, and raw baby spinach on it showcasing the ingredients for pesto chicken quinoa bowl
+Dried quinoa, basil, feta cheese, cut green onions, cherry tomatoes, and raw baby spinach on a plate showcasing the ingredients for pesto chicken quinoa bowl.

 Feta Cheese- This one is also important to check the ingredients.
 Use all-natural ingredients and avoid products with chemicals that increase shelf stability because they increase inflammation!